home | links

 - Windows.
 I use Linux instead, and in fact I still use DOS for a few things in my work.
 When I used Windows, I was always angry

 with the computer.
 It wasn't worth my health.
+I will say however that Ubuntu has been getting harder to use in recent years,

 - bloatware (see the article "Low-Fat Computing") and the careless